saitoha/libsixel/README.md

 ### Build with optional packages

 ```
 --with-gdk-pixbuf2        build with gdk-pixbuf2 (default: no)
 --with-libcurl            build with libcurl (default: no)
 --with-gd                 build with gd (default: no)
+--with-pkgconfigdir       specify pkgconfig dir (default is libdir/pkgconfig)
+--with-bashcompletiondir  specify bashcompletion.d
+--with-zshcompletiondir   specify zshcompletion.d
 ```

 ## Terminal requirements